Skip to content

 Update 4-12-15: During the plenary discussion of the culture budget on 3 December, Mr Monasch (PvdA) and Mr Van Veen (VVD) withdrew the controversial amendment.
 Instead, an amendment was adopted in which a one-off sum of 10 million was released from the additional proceeds of the tax on polluting companies.
 This contribution will support festivals, facilitate talent development and help open monument day, among other things.
 This amendment was supported by almost the entire House and was submitted by the VVD.
 Which thus confirms the news from this article: the party agrees that Halbe Zijlstra's cuts in Rutte I have gone too far and need repair.

 The big news of the slightly chaotic 30 November parliamentary debate on the culture budget was not in the big words spoken.
 Nor was the big news that the PvdA, together with the VVD, came up with a bizarre amendment by which the national government would take free visual-art money away from municipalities to give to a few festivals and private security for De Balie debate centre.
 This is all true.
-The big news of the debate is that with the one-two punch with the Labour Party, the VVD has explicitly admitted that Rutte 1's culture cuts have missed the mark.
+The big news of the debate is that with the one-two punch with the Labour Party, the VVD has explicitly admitted that Rutte 1's culture cuts have overshot their mark.

 VVD culture spokesman Michiel van Veen became increasingly silent during the budget debate.
 He largely left defending his and PvdA MP Jacques Monasch's amendment to the latter.
 Smart in itself.
 Van Veen did not have to say what Monasch did say: that both VVD and PvdA are convinced that the cultural festivals in particular are being hit too hard and unjustly by the cuts, and that they want to repair this.